QMSforever/Causal-Inference/README.md

 2. **Blackwell, Matthew and Adam Glynn.
 (2018)**: "How to Make Causal Inferences with Time-Series Cross-Sectional Data Under Selection on Observables."
 The authors discuss causal inference methodologies in the context of time-series cross-sectional data.
 4. **Arkhangelsky, D. and Imbens, G. W. (2019)**: "Double-Robust Identification for Causal Panel Data Models".
 Discusses double-robust methods in panel data.
 5. **Imai, Kosuke and In Song Kim.
 (2019)**: "When Should We Use Unit Fixed Effects Regression Models for Causal Inference with Longitudinal Data?"
 This paper addresses the use of fixed effects models for causal analysis with longitudinal data.
-7. **Aronow, Peter M, Cyrus Samii, and Ye Wang.
+6. **Aronow, Peter M, Cyrus Samii, and Ye Wang.
 (2020)**: "Design-Based Inference for Spatial Experiments with Interference."
 This study tackles the challenge of interference in spatial experimental designs.
-8. **Imai, Kosuke, In Song Kim, and Erik Wang.
-(2021)**: "Matching Methods for Causal Inference with Time-Series Cross-Section Data."
-The authors propose matching methods tailored for time-series cross-section data in causal inference.
+7. **Tyler, Matthew.
+(2021)**: "Counterfactual Forecasting: Causal Inference without Simultaneous Controls."